-The company has established various structure and mechanism to be compliant with Corporate Governance Directive issued by Nepal Insurance Authority: The followings points are relevant regarding same:
+The company has established various structure and mechanism to be compliant with Corporate

 - A. Compliance of Insurance Acts, Regulation - B. Compliance of Directives & Circulars issued by Nepal Insurance Authority. - C. Periodic Internal Audit - D. Periodic Review and strengthening of Internal Control System.